 Quantitative Research is the systematic investigation where the data is collected from the respondents which are based on the numerical figures and the various statistical, mathematical and computational tool is used in order to get the results from the research.

 After understanding the numbers obtained from the research carefully, the researcher predicts the future of the product or the service for which the research is conducted and then makes the changes accordingly.
 The results that are achieved from the quantitative research method are statistical, logical, and unbiased.

 This has been a guide to Quantitative Research.
-Here we will discuss top 4 types/methods of Quantitative Research which includes Survey research, correlation research, etc. We also learn its advantages and disadvantages.
+Here we will discuss the top 4 types/methods of Quantitative Research which include Survey research, correlation research, etc. We also learn its advantages and disadvantages.
 You can learn more about financing from the following articles –